Skip to Main Content

 Coface Country Risk Rating: A2 — The overall risk is a combination of business-specific factors and factors relating to the country in which the business operates.
 The analyses use a seven-level ranking.
 In ascending order of risk, these are: A1, A2, A3, A4, B, C and D.

-Coface Business Climate Rating: A3 — Evaluating the business environment involves measuring the quality of a country’s private sector governance ” in other words businesses’ financial transparency and the effectiveness of the courts in settling debts.
-Evaluations use a seven-level ranking.
-In ascending order of risk these are: A1, A2, A3, A4, B, C and D.
+Coface Business Climate Rating: A3 — Evaluating the business environment involves measuring the quality of a country’s private sector governance.
+In other words, businesses’ financial transparency and the effectiveness of the courts in settling debts.

 Business Climate